-1. Actors and agents phrases occur in tab-delimited fields between the LABEL and MATCH phrases in the order source-actor \t source-agent \t target-actor \t target-agent \t
+1. Actors and agents phrases occur in tab-delimited fields between the LABEL and MATCH phrases in the order

-2. PARENT can be used to disambiguate multiple forms of an individual actor's name-for example, JIM_SMITH, JAMES' JIMMY-THE-RAT' 'SMITH, and SENATOR_JAMES_HARBRIG_WALLACE_SMITH_IV -by outputting a single phrase for all forms of the name.
-This is the first phrase in a list of actor synonyms (see Section 5.3.1).

-3. The PATTERNs will be written in three tab-delimited fields immediately following the standard field.
-If a verb pattern-as distinct from a simple verb root-is used, the verb is inside $\langle \ldots \rangle$, e.g.
+- 2. PARENT can be used to disambiguate multiple forms of an individual actor's name-for example, JIM_SMITH, JAMES''JIMMY-THE-RAT''SMITH, and SENATOR_JAMES_HARBRIG_WALLACE_SMITH_IV-by outputting a single phrase for all forms of the name.
+This is the first phrase in a list of actor synonyms (see Section 5.3.1). - 3.
+The PATTERNs will be written in three tab-delimited fields immediately following the standard fields.
+If a verb pattern-as distinct from a simple verb root-is used, the verb is inside <...>, e.g.